studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

    So far, the mechanics of the inner ear have been described only in principle.
    More precisely, the vibration of the stapes footplate initially triggers a movement of the cochlear partition only at the beginning of the cochlea, which in the further course of time propagates as a travelling wave along the entire cochlea.
    We speak here of the passive travelling wave.
-   It has the special property that it does not propagate along the screw with the same or only decreasing amplitude, but that, depending on its frequency, it increases to a maximum at a certain point of the screw and then decays rather abruptly (<<fig:wanderwelle-cochlaere-trennwand>>).
+   It has the special property that it does not propagate along the helix with the same or only decreasing amplitude, but that, depending on its frequency, it increases to a maximum at a certain point of resonance in the helix and then decays rather abruptly (<<fig:wanderwelle-cochlaere-trennwand>>).

    ![Representation of the passive travelling wave in the cochlear partition.](./pics/06/wanderwelle-cochlaere-trennwand.svg "wanderwelle-cochlaere-trennwand#Representation of the passive travelling wave in the cochlear partition [@schmidt:1997,@bell:2004].")